@ttsc/paths: Module Specifier Rewriting

 Test coverage

-The path resolver is exercised by tests/test-paths/src/features/ โ every feature test materializes a real project layout under tests/projects/path-*, runs the real ttsc launcher, and asserts on both the emitted JS and .d.ts.
+The path resolver is exercised by tests/test-paths/src/features/, feature tests materialize real temp project layouts from tests/projects/path-* fixtures or inline files, run the real ttsc launcher, and assert on the emitted JavaScript and declaration output relevant to each scenario.

 Where to read next